All You Need to Know About Islamic Spiritual Resources

 Life Synchronized with Sacred Time: The Islamic Calendar

-Milestones such as Ramadan, Hajj and Eid become even more significant with the addition of the Hijri, lunar-based calendar.
-With calgaryprayertimes.com there exists a fusion of innovation with tradition for prayer time and any event reminder set along with the Gregorian-Hijri date.
+Milestones such as Ramadan, Hajj, and Eid become even more significant with the addition of the Hijri, a lunar-based calendar.
+With calgaryprayertimes.com, there exists a fusion of innovation with tradition for prayer time and any event reminder set along with the Gregorian-Hijri date.

 Important Months and What They Represent